JeremySeckinger/Travel-Dash/readme.md

 ## Vision

 As an avid budget-traveler I'm part of a generation that values experiences over things.
 Globalization has paved the way for our new generation of travelers, and as technology allows us to become increasingly nomadic while we make a living, we change how we operate.
-Instead of saving for a down payment on a house we can't afford--we save to see the world.
-Instead of settling down to have kids we invest in our own experiences because we are a generation that understands what we have today could very well be gone tomorrow, and we want to live a great story.
+Instead of saving for a down payment on a house and settling down to have kids--we save to see the world and we invest in our own experiences.
+We are a generation that understands what we have today could very well be gone tomorrow, and we want to live a great story.

 Travel Dash is inspired by this new generation.
 The aim is to capture the utility of technology to create curated spaces--expanding travel potential by contributing to an ecosystem founded on a culture of sharing, preservation, and mindfulness.